clykins90/photo_report/README.md

 File uploads are handled through the middleware system, which automatically stores uploaded files in GridFS.

+## Photo Upload Optimization

+The application includes several optimizations to improve photo upload performance:

+### Small File Optimization

+- Files smaller than 1MB are uploaded directly in a single request instead of using the chunked upload process
+- This reduces the number of HTTP requests and server-side processing for small files
+- The threshold is configurable via the `smallFileThreshold` option (default: 1MB)

+### Concurrent Upload Processing

+- Multiple photos can be uploaded concurrently rather than sequentially
+- The maximum number of concurrent uploads is configurable (default: 3)
+- This significantly reduces the total time required for batch uploads

+### Chunked Upload for Large Files

+- Files larger than the threshold are automatically uploaded in chunks
+- Chunk size is configurable (default: 500KB)
+- Multiple chunks can be uploaded concurrently (default: 3 concurrent chunks)
+- This prevents timeouts and improves reliability for large files

+### Upload Manager

+The application uses a sophisticated upload manager that:

+- Maintains a queue of files to be uploaded
+- Processes multiple uploads concurrently
+- Tracks progress for each file individually
+- Provides detailed status information
+- Handles retries automatically for failed uploads
+- Supports cancellation of pending uploads

+### Performance Improvements

+These optimizations result in:

+- Up to 3x faster uploads for batches of small files through concurrent processing
+- Reduced server load by eliminating unnecessary chunking for small files
+- More responsive UI with accurate progress reporting
+- Improved reliability with automatic retry mechanisms

 ## Photo Upload and Management System

 The application uses a consolidated approach for handling photos throughout the lifecycle of reports: